carbon-language/carbon-lang/mlir/docs/Traits.md

-MLIR allows for a truly open operation ecosystem, as any dialect may define operations that suit a specific level of abstraction. `Traits` are a mechanism in which to abstract implementation details and properties that are common across many different operations. `Traits` may be used to specify special properties and constraints of the operation, including whether the operation has side effects or whether its output has the same type as the input.
+MLIR allows for a truly open operation ecosystem, as any dialect may define operations that suit a specific level of abstraction. `Traits` are a mechanism which abstracts implementation details and properties that are common across many different operations. `Traits` may be used to specify special properties and constraints of the operation, including whether the operation has side effects or whether its output has the same type as the input.
 Some examples